tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 “Just my bird brained partner Nick, he...dude, what’s up with your eyes!?
 Did you get any sleep last night?”

-I looked up from my book.
+I peered up from my book.
 He looked like a sith lord.

 “Oh that?” he said with a coy smirk.
 He took another infuriatingly long sip before speaking.